-The M.Ed. is a two-year, 36-credit-hour professionally-oriented program with a solid academic basis, for teachers, or prospective teachers, consisting of 12 three-semester-hour courses.
+The M.Ed. is a two-year, 36-credit-hour professionally-oriented program with a solid academic basis, for teachers, or prospective teachers.
 The program combines six core courses for all candidates (18 credits), with three specialized courses in either elementary education or secondary education (9 credits), concluding with a capstone research project (3 credits).
-For candidates without an education degree and/or teaching experience, two field and internship/practicum experiences are required (6 credits).
+For candidates without an education degree and/or teaching experience, field and internship/practicum experiences are offered (6 credits).
 Advanced elective courses (6 credits) are available for candidates with an education degree and/or teaching experience subject to the approval of the Program Director upon review of the candidate's educational background and experience.